Customer winback

 What is a customer winback?

-Customer winback refers to the strategies and efforts businesses use to re-engage and reactivate former customers who have stopped purchasing, unsubscribed, or become inactive over time.
+Customer winback (also written as “win-back” or “win back”) refers to the strategies and campaigns businesses use to re-engage and reactivate former customers who have stopped purchasing, unsubscribed, or become inactive over time.
 The goal is to bring these lost customers back and rebuild their loyalty.
+It is sometimes called customer reactivation or a re-engagement campaign.

 Why is customer winback important?

 Winning back previous customers is often more cost-effective than acquiring new ones.
-These customers are already familiar with your brand, they just need a compelling reason to return.
-A solid winback strategy can improve retention, reduce churn, and increase customer lifetime value (LTV).
+These customers are already familiar with your brand, products, and pricing, so they need a compelling reason to return rather than a full discovery cycle.
+A solid winback strategy can improve retention, reduce churn rate over time, and increase customer lifetime value (LTV) by extending revenue from customers who would otherwise be lost permanently.

 Customer winback strategies